St. Louis Catholic Church Cemetery

 As Catholics, we believe in life after death and everlasting happiness with God.
 This belief gives us strength when faced with sorrow, courage in moments of weakness, and hope as we continue our earthly journey of faith.
 The rite of Christian burial and burial in our parish cemetery is a way that we bear witness to the belief that life on earth is preparation for eternal life with God.

 A Catholic cemetery extends the ministry of the Church through reverent burial and compassionate support for the grieving.
 We also believe that a Catholic cemetery manifests the Communion of Saints, as professed in our creed.
 A burial in a Catholic cemetery is an act of faith and witness to the Resurrection of the Lord.
-Since our beginnings in 1855, the chapel and cemetery, located on Ten Oaks Road, has been an important place in the history of Howard County, the Archdiocese of Baltimore and our parish community.
-It has provided a sacred resting place for many generations of Saint Louis parishioners and members of many parish families.

 If you choose cremation, you have the option of choosing a place in the cemetery’s columbarium.
 The Catholic Church believes that cremated remains should be placed in a manner that is: